-The Company assesses operational risk appetite on a per category basis.
-It has a low risk appetite for most subsets of operational risk, however has an elevated appetite for processes, systems and model risk.
-A number of material scenarios were selected for each category and these were assessed against certain criteria (such as reputational impact, likely level of capital losses, internal and external loss events, probability of occurrence) to identify the most appropriate list of key operational risk scenarios facing the Company.
+The Company assesses operational categories.
+A number of material scenarios are selected for each category and are assessed against certain criteria, such as reputational impact, likely level of capital losses, internal and external loss events and probability of occurrence, to validate and enhance the Group's operational risk control framework.